xwillxu/xwillxu/README.md

 #### Click On One Of The Repos To Go To That Repo

 ## Today
-School's Today!
-It's friday!
-Date Feb 25th, 2022
+No School!
+It's Saturday!
+Date Feb 26th, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)